candimods/FiveEMS_Premium/README.md

 Press U to pass out Animation
 1. /e backpack - puts on lucas backpack
 2. /e breif3 - EKG Monitor in right hand
-3/ /e suitcase - Medical bag in right hand
+3. /e suitcase - Medical bag in right hand

-only have one animation per player at a time. player can carry the stretcher with the medical bags on back.`
+Player can only have one animation per player at a time. player can carry the stretcher with the medical bags on back.`

 # Compatible vehicles:
 Check out the wiki page for more information on how to make your mod compatible